Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

 8. You can now test the output of your new rendering:

-   - In your rendering host, open the site home page.

-   - Type the following into a PowerShell terminal to get the rendering host logs: `docker-compose logs -f rendering`.
+   - Find the `scjssconfig.json` from your Next.js application root, and copy the `apiKey` value within it.

-   - In the rendering host logs, view the debug output with the Layout Service response, including the component you just added:
+   - View the Layout Service output for the site home page:
+    `https://cm.myproject.localhost/sitecore/api/layout/render/jss?item=/&sc_apikey=<YOUR API KEY HERE>&sc_site=myproject&sc_mode=normal`

+   - The output should include your new component.

      ```json
      {
          "uid": "ba5d4f2d-b6f1-428a-81e8-6b7c25844c08",
-         "componentName": "DataSourceExample",
+         "componentName": "MyComponent",
          "dataSource": "{A2A3F4C0-B13B-4651-B342-320E56FDC43A}",
          "params": {},
          "fields": {
-             "Title": {
+             "heading": {
                  "value": "Default"
              },
-             "BodyText": {
+             "body": {
                  "value": "Default"
              }
          }